HANDS FOR GOD MINISTRY

 In 2008, Dr. Coleman traveled on a mission trip to Cote D'Ivoire (Ivory Coast), Africa with a group of Methodists from the Texas Conference.
 This team represented the Nothing But Nets Campaign, whose goal is to distribute malaria mosquito nets to endangered African countries.

 Dr. Coleman also assisted local medical teams with their vaccination program.

 COMMUNITY HEALTH INITIATIVES

 Dr. Coleman led Beaumont, Texas to first place honors in the National League of Cities Let’s Move! program to fight childhood obesity.
 He was invited to the White House three times honoring his efforts in this field.

 In 2015, Dr. Coleman was awarded the President’s Council on Fitness, Sports & Nutrition Community Leadership Award.
 This national award is presented to only 50 honorees each year.

 The Coleman family is very involved with the Young Life ministry.
-Young Life is a non-denominational high school youth ministry.
+Young Life is a worldwide, non-denominational youth ministry.

 Alan and Julie served on the Area Committee for 12 years and were blessed to host club at their home.
-Alan and Julie attended four camps with our area youth and served as adult hosts at Young Life's Crooked Creek camp.
+They attended four camps with our area youth and served as adult hosts at Young Life's Crooked Creek camp.